Sublime Porte welcomes Foreign Investors

 After the armistice, the allies began occupying and partitioning the empire following a web of secret treaties that had been woven during the war.
-While the Turks could not keep control of Syria and Iraq, Ataturk, a military officer started a nationalist movement in Ankara to avoid the dismemberment mandated by the treaty of Sevres while Istanbul was under tight allied control.
+While the Turks could not keep control of Syria and Iraq, Ataturk, a nationalist leader of Turkish independence avoiedd the dismemberment mandated by the treaty of Sevres while Istanbul was under tight allied control.
 This was concluded by treaty of Lausanne in 1923, and the creation of the Republic of Turkey.
 Ataturk and the turkish army obtained such political capital from the war that they could engage on a vast project of secularisation of Turkey:

 - end of the Caliphate

 - end of Islamic law replaced with a western style Civil and Penal code

 - veil was forbidden for women, fez is forbidden for men who both have to wear western clothes

 - the army became the guarantor of secularity and constitutional enforcer

 From Multi-Cultural Empire to Homogeneous Nation